List of smoke-free colleges and universities

 This is a list of colleges and universities identified as having smoke-free campus policies.
 They are those institutions of higher learning that have entirely prohibited smoking on campus.
 Campuses that allow smoking only in very remote outdoor areas are marked with an asterisk.
 The list does not include those schools with designated smoking areas near buildings or walkways.
 The list also includes those institutions that have enacted such policies and whose date of implementation is pending.

 Institutions choose to ban smoking for various reasons, many related to college health goals.

+According to the American Nonsmokers' Rights Foundation, as of 1 July 2025, there were at least 2,581 U.S. and tribal college and university campus sites with 100% smokefree policies.
+Of the sites included in those policies, 2,166 were 100% tobacco-free, 2,271 prohibited the use of e-cigarette, 1,226 prohibited the use of hookah, 602 prohibited marijuana smoking or vaping, and 651 also included prohibiting smoking in personal vehicles located on campus in the policy rules.